CGNS/HDF5 - An HPC implementation

 Data Types are completely specified by the file mapping.
 Although HDF5 provides a number of types, in CGNS the only types used are MT (No Data), I4 (Integer), R4 and R8 (Real), X4 and X8 (Complex), C1 (Character), and LK (Link).

 The specification of data types within the File Mapping allows for the probability that files written under different circumstances may differ in precision.
 The issue is complicated by the ability of HDF5 to sense the capabilities of the platform on which it is running and interpret or record data accordingly.
 The general rule is that, although the user of HDF5 can specify the precision in which it is desired to read or write the data, HDF5 knows both the precision available at the source and the precision acceptable to the destination and will mitigate accordingly.
-Thus to specify the precison of real data as R4, for example, has no meaning unless both R4 and R8 are available.
+Thus to specify the precision of real data as R4, for example, has no meaning unless both R4 and R8 are available.
 Therefore, the generic specification "DataType" is used to allow for all possibilities.

 For all integer data specified by the SIDS, I4 provides sufficient precision.